jeffreyfei/classnotes-f2018/finals-summary-notes.md

     - More clay => more hygroscopic water
     - More sand => more gravitational water
     - The key is to find a balance

+#### Ground Water

+**Aquitard** - a impermeable body of rock or sediment that hinders or prevents groundwater movement and cannot be extracted for use by humans

+- **Moraines** in Southern Ontario filters the ground waters and helps the water to enter the subsurface
+    - Also called **recharge areas**